opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (2)	For the purposes of rule 918(1) of the Family Justice Rules, an application to the Registrar to be a registered user is to be made using Form 257 of Appendix A of these Practice Directions.
 For the purposes of rule 918(2) of the Family Justice Rules, a registered user may designate one or more authorised users by nominating at least 1 authorised user in Form 257 of Appendix A of these Practice Directions.
 In either case, Form 257 must be accompanied by the following:

-> (a) The application to become a registered user must be made to the eLitigation Project Director using Form 257 in Appendix A to these Practice Directions.
-In Form 257, the registered user must nominate at least one authorised user.
-Form 257 must be accompanied by the following:
+> (a) a recent business profile report of the registered user from the Accounting and Corporate Regulatory Authority (ACRA);

 > (b)	an application form including the subscriber agreement for subscription to the Electronic Filing Service; and